Last Updated on October 6, 2022 by Editorial Team

 This book is one of the best ones to teach your child essential manners.
 The storyline is simple and contains two characters – Alfie, the alligator, and his mother.
 The conflict is that Alfie wants freshly baked cookies but can’t figure out how to do it.
-He tries to grab one, fish for it, and even tries to role play as a cookie inspector.
+He tries to grab one, fish for it, and even tries to role-play as a cookie inspector.
 When nothing works, he learns the power of the word “please.”
-Through the simple narration, children can learn to read and the art of requesting something in a well-mannered way all at once.
+Through simple narration, children can learn to read and the art of requesting something in a well-mannered way all at once.

 7. Knuffle Bunny: A Cautionary Tale